Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Methodology

-Our method (visualized in \Cref{fig:methodology-overview}) consists of three steps to exclude non-altruistic proposers: First, we exclude proposers that clearly rely on MEV-Boost relays, classified as \textit{relaying proposers}, since they blindly select a block from an external block builder.
+Our method (visualized in \Cref{fig:methodology-overview}) consists of three steps that employ six classifiers to identify non-altruistic proposers and exclude them from further consideration.
+First, we exclude proposers identified as relying on MEV-Boost relays, classified as \textit{relaying proposers}, since they blindly sign externally constructed blocks.
 The set of proposers not evidently using MEV-Boost remains (marked in red).
 Second, we assess whether the remaining \textit{non-relaying} proposers participate in shared governance structures.
-We exclude those proposers who, despite not using MEV-Boost relays, exhibit interactions with relaying proposers.
+We exclude those proposers who, despite not being announced by MEV-Boost relays, share a governance structure with relaying proposers.
 These proposers are classified as \textit{outsourcing proposers}.
 The set of proposers not sharing non-altruistic governance remains (marked in orange).
 Third, within the set of non-outsourcing proposers, we analyze proposed blocks to determine whether MEV-related strategies were applied, even in the absence of detectable interaction with external builders.
 Details are provided below.
-Proposers are classified as \textit{altruistic} if they neither use MEV-Boost relays nor participate in shared governance with already excluded proposers, and if their blocks yield only protocol-intended rewards, i.e., block rewards and priority fees.
+Proposers are classified as altruistic if they neither use MEV-Boost relays nor participate in shared governance with already excluded proposers, and do not execute MEV extraction.